cta-wave/device-observation-framework/README.md

 ### Additional Options

-Observation framework can be run with specific mode enabled by passing some optional arguments.
+THe Observation Framework can be run with specific modes enabled by passing some optional arguments as follows:

-optional arguments:
 ```
   --range {id(file_index):start(s):duration(s)}   Search QR codes to crop the QR code area for better detection.
                                                   QR codes area detection includes mezzanine QR codes and Test Status QR code.